← Back to Learning Center

 3. 3-bet — a re-raise of that open raise

 So when someone raises and you re-raise them, you have made a 3-bet.
 It is one of the most powerful tools in No-Limit Hold'em — it narrows the field, builds the pot with strong hands, and pressures weak opens to fold.
+Mastering 3-bets is the single biggest preflop step from a recreational to a winning player, because it converts a passive game (call or fold) into an aggressive one where you take initiative.

 3-Bet vs 4-Bet vs 5-Bet